Downloads:

 Reservoir Description

 Amon G. Carter Reservoir is a 1,848-acre impoundment on Big Sandy Creek in Montague County.
-Water level was below conservation elevation from 2011 to 2015 but has been near conservation level since 2015.
+The water level has remained within a few feet of the conservation elevation since 2015 and also experienced high water events in 2024 and 2025.
 Habitat features consisted of rocky shoreline, standing timber, and native submersed aquatic vegetation.

 Management History

-Important sport fish include Channel Catfish, White Bass, Largemouth Bass, and White Crappie.
+Important sport fish include White Bass, Largemouth Bass, White Crappie, and Channel Catfish.
 The reservoir has always been managed with statewide harvest regulations.
-Over 680,000 Florida Largemouth Bass have been stocked since 1982 to enhance the trophy potential of the bass population.
+Over 700,000 Florida Largemouth Bass have been stocked since 1982 to enhance the trophy potential of the bass population.
+ShareLunker Bass were stocked in 2013, and Lone Star Bass were stocked in 2022.

 Fish Community